kalabharath/pcs_driven_iterative_resampling/README.md

 -Compile on any cluster or supercomputer with MPI enabled.
 On workstations, try at your own risk. </br>
 -The current scripts are written for PBS load balancer, modify yourself for any other programs. </br>
 -Python 2.7 </br>

+# Support
+I will answer any of your questions on using PCSs in Rosetta. email me  kalabharath@gmail.com </br>